4K4-ViP3R/ShellCode/README.md

 ## STEP 02 - Compilation

-This helps to convert high level language into the specific set of instructions.
+This helps to convert high level language into the specific set of instructions.<br/>
 Command:
 - gcc -S yourScriptName.c

 ## STEP 03 - Assembler

-This helps to convert assembly to binary.
+This helps to convert assembly to binary.<br/>
 Command:
 - gcc -c yourScriptName.c --> (Produce yourScriptName.o file)